stewartad/seekerbot/README.md

 # SeekerBot
-SeekerBot is a discord bot used for tracking Transformers TCG match reports.
+SeekerBot is a Discord bot used for tracking Transformers TCG match reports.

 # Usage